davidparadine/fleet-checklist-app/README.md

     RESEND_API_KEY=re_your_api_key_here
     ```

-3.  **Vercel Configuration**: When deploying to Vercel, make sure to add `RESEND_API_KEY` and `GITHUB_PAT` to your project's Environment Variables in the Vercel dashboard.
-3.  **Vercel Configuration**: When deploying to Vercel, make sure to add `RESEND_API_KEY` to your project's Environment Variables in the Vercel dashboard.

 > **Security Note**: The `.gitignore` file is configured to prevent the `.env` file from being committed to the repository.
 Never commit your secret keys.

 ## 🚀 Running Locally